 Its similarities allow for the modification of existing heating oil systems to use HVO, from this we can expect to achieve a lower carbon emission output than alternative low carbon heating technologies on the market, furthermore the low cost adaptation to an existing oil burning heating system should make this a much more attractive scheme to incentivise, in turn softening the outlay required by the end user boosting up take far sooner.

 By having similar properties to Kerosene our material testing shows that our current fuel tank range aimed at the heating oil market is fully compatible with HVO meaning our customers don’t have to worry about replacing tanks in the field or distinguishing a HVO compatible product in the future.
 What we need now to drive innovation and investment in this sector is support from the government by acknowledging and incentivising HVO as a pragmatic low carbon heating solution, passing the savings of what should be a tax efficient fossil free fuel to the end user.
 The liquid fuel market has the potential to expand across the UK, safeguarding and increasing sustainable job opportunity within the sector by better competing with other well advocated renewable heating technologies, giving off grid homeowners and a more realistic solution to change their fuel source without the need for disruptive and costly installs.

 To stay up to date with HVO news, product updates, offers and more subscribe to our newsletter.
+For more information about heating oil tanks including getting the best price for fuel check out our Expert Guide to Heating Oil Tanks.
 Or, for sales enquiries contact our sales team by dialling 01889 567700, emailing [email protected] or complete the enquiry form below.